mandclu/ck4/api/README.md

 # API

-This plugin provides APIs for other plugins to work with `XMLHttpRequest`, browser windows, media elements and UI elements in dialog.
+This plugin provides APIs for other plugins to work with browser windows, dialog UI elements, media elements, htmlParser elements, URLs and `XMLHttpRequest`.